-Every development pipeline requires multiple environments for multiple purposes – unit testing, integration testing, acceptance testing, load testing, system testing, end-user testing, etc. These environments become increasingly complex as the testing moves towards pre-prod and prod environments.
-Configuration management is an automated process that ensures the configuration of these environments is optimal.
+Every development pipeline requires multiple environments – unit testing, integration testing, acceptance testing, load testing, system testing, end-user testing, etc. These environments become increasingly complex as the testing moves towards pre-prod and prod environments.
+Configuration management is an automated process ensuring optimal configuration of these environments.

 The configuration of testing environments is critical for the success of testing teams.
-Accurate configuration makes every resource – servers, networks, data centers, operating systems, IT assets, configuration files – function as they must to facilitate success.
-These environments must be meticulously managed, and all configuration changes must be tracked to ensure that they are traceable.
+The exact configuration makes every resource – servers, networks, data centers, operating systems, IT assets, configuration files – function as they must to facilitate success.
+These environments must be meticulously managed, and all configuration changes must be tracked to ensure they are traceable.

 Inadequate configuration management can lead to system outages, data breaches, and leaks.
 Not to mention the fact that bad environments make for improper, incomplete, and shallow tests.

-- Configuration Identification: Identify the configuration of the environment to be maintained.
+- Configuration Identification: Identity the configuration of the environment to be maintained.
 One can also use discovery tools to identify configurations automatically.

-- Configuration Control: Remember that once the configuration has been identified, it might not remain unchanged.
-Consequently, there needs to be some kind of mechanism in place to track and control changes to the configuration.
-Most configuration management frameworks have a change management process in terms of regulating these configurational changes.
+- Configuration Control: Remember that it might not remain unchanged once the configuration has been identified.
+Consequently, there needs to be some mechanism in place to track and control changes to the configuration.
+Most configuration management frameworks have a change management process regulating these configurational changes.

-- Configuration Audit: Even with control mechanisms in place, changes may bypass them.
+- Configuration Audit: Even with control mechanisms, changes may bypass them.
 Configuration audits at regular intervals prevent such incidents.
-When choosing Configuration Management tools in DevOps, select one that facilitates these three functions with the greatest measure of efficiency and ease.
+When choosing DevOps Configuration Management tools, select one that facilitates these three functions with the most efficiency and ease.

-Like DevOps itself, Configuration Management spans across operational and development activities within an organization.
+Like DevOps, Configuration Management spans operational and development activities within an organization.
 The primary components that comprise comprehensive configuration management are: